pachyderm/pachyderm/doc/docs/master/enterprise/auth2/authentication/idp-dex.md

 !!!
 Note
     Before connecting your IdP to Pachyderm, verify that the [User Access Management](../index.md/#activate-user-access-management) feature is on by running `pachctl auth whoami`.
     The command should return `You are "pach:root" (i.e., your are the **Root User** with `clusterAdmin` privileges).
+Run `pachctl auth use-auth-token` to login as a Root User.

-To enable your users to authenticate to Pachyderm by logging into their Identity Provider, follow those 3 steps:
+Enable your users to authenticate to Pachyderm by logging into their Identity Provider by following those 3 steps:

 1. Register the Pachyderm Application with your IdP.
 1. Set up your Idp-Pachyderm connector.